 In terms of terciles, most of the RA VI MedCOF domain had temperatures in the upper tercile (Fig. 11-13).
-Only a few places or smaller areas had anomalies in the middle tercile, particularly in France and Italy.
-According to ECMWF-ERA 5 (1993-2016 reference) numerical analysis data only southwestern Turkey had temperatures locally also in the lower tercile.
+Only a few places or smaller areas had anomalies in the middle tercile.
+According to ECMWF-ERA 5 (1993-2016 reference) numerical analysis data only southwestern Turkey had temperatures locally also in the lower tercile, but this might be due to the later reference period.
 ECA&D and E-OBS have no data to support this.
-The national report from the Turkish State Meteorological Service (available from SEECOF) does not show any values in the lowest tercile range for Turkey.
+However, the national report from the Turkish State Meteorological Service (available from SEECOF), which refers to the 1991-2020 reference, does not show any values in the lowest tercile range for Turkey.